microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/New-MgTeamScheduleSwapShiftChangeRequest.md

 ```

 ### -RecipientShiftId
-Shift ID for the recipient user with whom the request is to swap.
+ShiftId for the recipient user with whom the request is to swap.

 ```yaml
 Type: System.String